SceneView/sceneview.github.io/api/sceneview-android/sceneview/sceneview/io.github.sceneview/-scene-view/skybox.md

 [androidJvm]\
 var [skybox](skybox.md): Skybox?

-The Skybox is drawn last and covers all pixels not touched by geometry
+###  The Skybox is drawn last and covers all pixels not touched by geometry

-The skybox texture is rendered as though it were an infinitely large cube with the camera inside it.
-This means that the cubemap which is mapped onto the cube's exterior will appear mirrored.
-This follows the OpenGL conventions.

 When added to a [SceneView](index.md), the `Skybox` fills all untouched pixels.

-Set to null to unset the Skybox.
+The Skybox to use to fill untouched pixels, or null to unset the Skybox.

 ## See also